jccrosby/smart-ai-adoption/slides.md

   - Ignored readiness (knowledge, skills, codebase, IP)
 - **We weren't able to Experiment or Assess because:**
   - We had no clear goals
-  - No way to measure success
+  - We didn't have any metrics to measure success
   - and there was zero understanding of the risks
-- **Pivot or Propagate - based on what?:**
+- **Pivot or Propagate is out the window because:**
   - The "experiment" if you can call it that resulted in chaos
-  - Inconsistent experimentation and usage
+  - There was no consistency in experimentation and usage
-  - Wasted resources and time
-  - Potential security and intellectual property (IP) issues
+  - No understating of potential security and intellectual property (IP) risks
   - No way to measure impact

-The experiment failed to provide any real value.
-I'm sure some enjoyed checking out a new tool, but it really ended up being a waste of time and effort.
--->
+So, all we really did was end up wasting resources and time -->

 ---